 Proxied AD User

 These are the users that are imported from Server Agent, where the file server agent is remote and away from the Cluster Server in the customer’s site.
-The customer’s Active Directory domain is also remote, and the file server itself (where server agent is installed) is in the remote Active Directory.
+The customer’s Active Directory domain is also remote, and the file server itself (where server agent is installed) is in the

 An admin can view a user’s file and folder list using the drive icon (3) for the user in Management ConsoleUser Manager.